 Changes to the Protection Area boundaries may be made at the recommendation of the Jurisdictional or Protecting Agency staff.
-Documentation will include a description of the change, a map, and the justification for the change.
-The document will be signed by the Protecting Agency and Jurisdictional Agency(s) FMO(s).
+Documentation will include a description of the change, associated spatial data, a map, and the justification for the change.
+The document will be signed by the Protecting Agency and Jurisdictional Agency(ies) FMO(s).
 This document will be submitted to the affected Protecting Agency managers and affected regional fire management staffs for final approval.
-The final approval and other documentation will be forwarded to the AICC by February 15 to update their map atlas and coordinate the update of the electronic files.
+The final approval and other documentation will be forwarded to AICC and AFS GIS by March 1 so that the Digital Atlas and AICC Map Atlas can be updated prior to fire season.
 A copy of the documentation will be kept on file at AICC.